 Looking for a unique food tour in NYC?
-In Jackson Heights, Queens, we offer small group walking food tours, food tours specifically for families/kids, and team-building/work food tours.
+In Jackson Heights, Queens, we offer small group walking food tours, food tours specifically for families/kids, food tours for school groups, and team-building food tours for companies.

-What: Food tours of Jackson Heights and parts of Elmhurst, Queens.
-During the tour we’ll hit up anywhere from five to 10 of our favorite local spots, depending on which tour you book, that best represent the neighborhood’s unique diversity.
-Think papri chaat and patra (India), arepas and obleas (Colombia), momos and sel roti (Tibet and Nepal), and much more.
+What: Food tours of Jackson Heights, Queens, which sometimes dip a bit into nearby Elmhurst.
+During the tour we’ll hit up anywhere from five to 8 of our favorite local spots, depending on which tour you book, that best represent the neighborhood’s unique diversity.
+Think papri chaat and patra (India), pan de bono and arepas (Colombia), momos and sel roti (Tibet and Nepal), and much more.

 Where: Jackson Heights is easy to get to from midtown Manhattan via the E, F, 7, R, or M train (stop is 74th St./Roosevelt Ave.).
 It’s about a 15-minute ride from midtown.
-Detailed directions will be provided.
+Detailed directions will be provided if needed.

-When: We have a few tour options.
-Email [email protected] to book!
+When: We have several tour options.
+Email [email protected] to request a date and book a tour!

 1. Weekday tours.
-These are offered on weekday afternoons (beginning around noon): $60 for 2 hours, 6 stops, minimum 2 people.
+These are offered on weekday afternoons (typically beginning around noon or 1pm): $60 for 2 hours, 6 stops, minimum 2 people.
 Includes all food.

 2. Weekend tour: Select weekends only!
 2.5 hours (1pm-3:30pm), 7 stops, 4-person minimum.
 Cost: $65 per person, including all food.